Coderwelsch/react-awesome-typography/README.md

 # Feel free to contribute!

-Please feel free to develop this plugin together ☺️🥳!
+Please feel free to develop this plugin with me together ☺️🥳!

 # ToDos

 - [ ] Write tests
 - [ ] Fix multiline word breaks when using `&shy;` html entities
+- [ ] Fix/Add support of consideration of css’ «hanging-punctuation» feature
+- [ ] Add support for right-to-left text
 - [x] Main functionality